Salman Rushdie Suffered "Life Changing Injuries" in Attack and Has Been Able to Talk to Family, Son Says - E! Online

 "My father remains in critical condition in hospital receiving extensive ongoing medical treatment," the statement said.
 "We are extremely relieved that yesterday he was taken off the ventilator and additional oxygen and he was able to say a few words.
 Though his life changing injuries are severe, his usual feisty & defiant sense of humour remains intact."

-The family continued, "We are so grateful to all the audience members who bravely leapt to his defence and administered first aid along with the police and doctors who have cared for him and for the outpouring of love and support from around the world.
+Zafar continued, "We are so grateful to all the audience members who bravely leapt to his defence and administered first aid along with the police and doctors who have cared for him and for the outpouring of love and support from around the world.
 We ask for continued patience and privacy as the family come together at his bedside to support and help him through this time."

 Zafar, 42 and a London-based PR agent, is Salman's son from his first marriage to Clarissa Luard.
 The author is also a father to 23-year-old son Milan Rushdie, whose mother is Salman's third ex-wife Elizabeth West.
 He was also previously married to Marianne Wiggins and Top Chef host Padma Lakshmi.
 The two divorced in 2007.